Registration and incorporation of a company

 Submission of required documents to the registrar: – The promoter submits an application for amalgamation to the registrar of the state in which the company has registered his official status, the necessary forms along with the applicants are also presented to the registrar.

-Councillor Articles: – Councillor Articles is the second important statutory document of the company which is required for the amalgamation of the company.
-It contains the rules and bye-laws made for the fulfilment of the objectives mentioned in the Council Limitation Rules and for the smooth functioning of the company.
+Councilor Articles: – Councillor Articles is the second important statutory document of the company which is required for the amalgamation of the company.
+It contains the rules and bye-laws made for the fulfillment of the objectives mentioned in the Council Limitation Rules and for the smooth functioning of the company.
 All the companies except the limited public company are required to file with their registrar.

 The contract for the appointment of managerial employees: –